pradeep800/Destributed-Task-Scheduler/README.md

 FOR UPDATE SKIP LOCKED;
 ```

-- `is_producible` is for whatever you have to make something producible you will make it true this can be used in other services we can just change this attribute to `false` to `true` and our producer will start producing it again
+- `is_producible` is for whenever you have to make something producible you will make it true this can be used in other services we can just change this attribute to `false` to `true` and our producer will start producing it again

 ### SQS (Simple Queue Service)